Cloud-based licensing works a bit differently than licenses used in an on-premises installation.

 In the following scenario, an Optimizely solution is running in two environments: one for test and one for production.
 You can use the same instance-bound license file for both environments.
 To avoid a license error, you need to define the same URL in both the test and production environments.

-For each environment, go to the CMS admin view, and add the URL to be used.
+For each environment, go to the Optimizely Content Management System (CMS) admin view, and add the URL to be used.

 For each environment, go to the CMS admin view, and activate the license on both the test and production environments.
 The running instances are counted towards the total number of instances allowed by the license.